 In summary, Vision One's qualitative and quantitative research methods allow us to tackle any of our client's issues.
 Similarly, our range of innovative products include brand tracking, concept testing through to employee surveys.

 In addition to focus groups, depth interviews, online and telephone surveys, there are other methods brand owners should consider.

 Experiments and Field Trials

 In the real world business conduct trials and experiments often without the knowledge of the public.
 For instance, they are regularly used in retail where new products, ranges and layout are changed to assess the impact on sales.

-Observational research is one of they most important business research methods.
+Observational research is one of the most important business research methods.
 It helps understand in-home and shopping phenomena because it bypasses the conscious mind.
-However, it's weakness is that it can rely on conjecture.
+However, its weakness is that it can rely on conjecture.

 - Analysing Data.
 Data sources such as; Sales, Website analytics, Social media listening can provide important business insights to develop your business and marketing strategy.

 - Competitive analysis.
 In addition, reviewing competitor product offerings, pricing, marketing and communications should be conducted regularly.